rcsgrv/EclipseSoftwareHelpDesk/README.md

 # Eclipse Software Help Desk

-The Eclipse Software Help Desk is a lightweight web application built with Flask, SQLAlchemy, SCSS, and HTML.
-The application enables users to create, view, update, and manage support tickets in an organised and efficient way.
+The Eclipse Software Help Desk is a lightweight web application that enables users to create, view, update, and manage support tickets in an organised and efficient manner.
 Designed with responsiveness and usability in mind, the system is best suited for customer-facing environments.

 ## Features